-While every onboarding video will be unique, David Lee, founder of HumanNature@Work, proposes five basic story types that effective onboarding should tell:
+While every onboarding program will be unique, David Lee, founder of HumanNature@Work, proposes five basic story types for effective new hire welcome videos:

 - How your product or service is different from the competition